United States of America

 26 Sep 1777 - 18 Jun 1778

-British occupy Philadelphia.
+Philadelphia.

 1781

-- 3 Sep
+3 Sep

 1783

-Independence recognized by Great
+Independence recognized by the United

-- 4 Mar
+4 Mar

 1789

-Constitution effective; 11 of the 13
+Constitution effective (11 of the 13

 original

-states have ratified it by that
+states have ratified it by that time).

-- 21 Nov
+21 Nov

 1789

-North Carolina ratifies
+North Carolina ratifies the

 Constitution.

-- 29 May
+29 May

 1790

-Rhode Island ratifies Constitution.
+Rhode Island ratifies the

-- 20 Dec
+20 Dec

 1803

-Louisiana Territory purchased from
+Louisiana territory purchased from

-- 22 Feb
+22 Feb

 1819

-- 29 Dec
+29 Dec

 1845

-- 15 Jun
+15 Jun

 1846

-- 2 Feb
+2 Feb

 1848

-Mexican cession territories annexed
+Mexican cession annexed

-- 8 Feb 1861 - 10 May
+8 Feb 1861 - 10 May 1865 Confederate

-States of America)(Alabama,
+States of America in secession.

-- 30 Mar
+30 Mar

 1867

-Alaska purchased from Russian
+Alaska purchased from Russia (ratified

 1898